OpenDevSci/LongDev-ABCD/README.md

 <p align="center">
   <strong>Empowering Longitudinal Analysis through Open Collaboration.</strong>
   <br />
-  A hub for learning, sharing, and implementing longitudinal analysis methods within the Adolescent Brain and Cognitive Development (ABCD) study.
+  A hub for learning, sharing, and implementing longitudinal analysis methods using data from the Adolescent Brain and Cognitive Development (ABCD) Study.
   <br />
   <a href="https://github.com/OpenDevSci/LongDev-ABCD"><strong>Explore the Documentation »</strong></a>
   <br />